techidaily/site-games-able/source/_posts/discover-ea-plays-best-for-ps5.md

  The last thing people expected PopCap to pull off was an FPS game derived from the award-winning strategy game Plants vs Zombies.
 The original Garden Warfare was an unexpected hit FPS game when it came out.
 But the sequel builds on the original and improves the game with more characters, more content, and even a single-player mode.

- While level progression in the game might be tedious, and you would need a[PlayStation Plus subscription](https://www.makeuseof.com/what-is-playstation-plus/) to access multiplayer, Garden Warfare 2 is fun enough to rank on our list.
+ While level progression in the game might be tedious, and you would need a [PlayStation Plus subscription](https://www.makeuseof.com/what-is-playstation-plus/) to access multiplayer, Garden Warfare 2 is fun enough to rank on our list.
 An EA Play sub will give you full access to the game and a generous discount if you decide to buy it.

 ## 6\.
 Star Wars Jedi: Fallen Order